delta-io/delta/kernel/USER_GUIDE.md

 #### Step 3.4: Read the columnar data
 Finally, we are ready to read the columnar data.
 You will have to do the following:

-* Get the iterator of `ColumnarBatch`es: Use the scan state row and scan file row(s) to call the following to get a new iterator of data batches.
+* Read the physical data from Parquet file as indicated by the scan file row, scan state, and optionally the split info
+* Convert the physical data into logical data of the table using the Kernel's APIs.

 ```java
 Row scanStateRow = ... ;